The Newsletter Trend Is Hot Right Now. Does Your Association Need a Strategy Refresh?

 By Melissa Bouma

 The average person’s inbox is a battle for attention.
-Each day, a new message emerges, asking for a moment of your time, your attention, and potentially your clicks.
+Each day, a new message emerges to ask for a moment of your time, your attention, and potentially your clicks.

-And that demand for your eyeballs and brainpower is growing—with newsletters seeing a significant rise in popularity as individual journalists and niche publications embrace the tool to reach passionate, frequent readers.
-Tools like Substack are just as trendy as social networks like TikTok and Clubhouse.
-Even Facebook started its own newsletter platform recently.
+And that demand for your eyeballs and brainpower is growing, with newsletters seeing a significant rise in popularity as individual journalists and niche publications embrace the tool to reach passionate, frequent readers.
+Tools like Substack and Ghost are just as trendy as social networks like TikTok.
+While some suggest that “peak newsletter” has already come and passed, the fact remains that many are still finding success with this model.

-And while associations have been mining this territory for decades, a recent Litmus study found that more than three-quarters of marketers said email was essential to their companies’ success, and a third described it as their most effective platform.
+And while associations have been mining this territory for decades, a 2021 Litmus study found that more than 90 percent of marketers said email was at least somewhat essential to their companies’ success.
+Many even described it as their most effective platform.

 With this added bit of competition, it’s a smart time to look at your newsletter strategy and figure out what’s working and what might need a refresh.